dchudz/odsc-2015-workflow/reveal.js/slides.md

 Outline

+0. I'm going to tell you:
+	- (quickly) why it's a problem that data scientists often aren't automating their analysis pipelines
+	- show one approach to automating pipelines
 1. the problem
 2. What experience am I drawing on? (briefly describe the team Kaggle had working on oil & gas)
 3. Broad overview of what makes a good process